PROJECT 62 - The home page for "Yankee Tanks" 30075 & 30076

 Project 62 represents the owners of Yugoslavian built Class 62 USA type 0-6-0 tank steam locomotive 30075 (formerly JZ 62-669 acquired from Store Steel in Slovenia in 1990) which, having been most recently operational since June 2004, is now out of service pending firebox repairs and full overhaul.
 The group is also involved in the current project to construct 30076 from 62-521, which was acquired from ArcelorMittal Zenica in Bosnia & Herzegovina in December 2006.
 Class 62 "Yankee Tank" steam locomotives are a pattern build of the World War II USATC S100 Class 0-6-0T Switcher/Shunters designed by Colonel Howard G Hill.
 Many of these locomotives saw service in the UK - including 14 on the Southern Railway plus a number in industrial service with Austin Motors/BMC at Longbridge, the NCB in the North East and on the Longmoor Military Railway.
 Four original US built and two Yugoslavian built locomotives are preserved in the UK.

-30075 moved to Ruddington on the GCR (Nottingham) for firebox repairs
+30075 on display at Ruddington on the GCR (Nottingham) awaiting firebox repairs

 Following the failure of three old patches to the platework in the inner firebox, it was necessary to withdraw 30075 from service.
-The locomotive has been stored at the Barrow Hill Roundhouse pending repairs, Project 62 thanks Mervyn Allcock and the team there for hosting the locomotive over the past months.
-We can now announce that repairs will be undertaken under contract at Ruddington on the Great Central Railway (Nottingham).
+The locomotive is now stored on the Great Central (Nottingham) where repairs will be undertaken under contract at Ruddington on the Great Central Railway (Nottingham).

-Repairs to the firebox are anticipated will be complete in 2014.
+Repairs to the firebox are anticipated will be complete during 2015.
 A 10 year overhaul of the boiler and running gear will then follow, with the aim of bringing 30075 back into service as soon as possible after.
-This is seen as a key time if Yankee Tank can be operational for events commemorating the 70th anniversaries of D-Day in June 2014 and the end of World War II in Europe in May 2015.
+This is seen as a key time if Yankee Tank can be operational for events commemorating the 70th anniversary of the end of World War II in Europe in the summer of 2015.

 Whilst exact livery style for the relaunch into service has yet to be formally agreed, 30075 offers a potential pallet of possibilities.
 These range from War Department S100 options as seen on arrival of the class in the UK from 1942, through to Industrial configurations carried at Austin Motors/BMC and the NCB in the 1940's and 50's - as well as the Southern and British Rail types to the end of steam in 1967.